One of these four options may just be the perfect solution for you and your goats! Check out your options below!

 Goats will jump, squeeze and crawl under anything they can get their head through.
 Keep in mind where the bottom wire is located to prevent them from crawling under.
 In our area, our grass is 4 feet tall and shorts out the wires.
 The grass could be mowed regularly but all our good intentions never get that project done.
 This wouldn’t be a good option for our area.

-When we expanded our goat-herd, we built pallet fences and put up goat proof gates so they rarely get out.
+When we expanded our goat-herd, we built pallet fences and put up goat-proof gates so they rarely get out.
 It’s no secret that I love pallets.
 It’s essentially free wood, except for the labor to take the pallets apart.
-Or in this case of building a fence, it’s virtually labor free.
+Or in this case of building a fence, it’s virtually labor-free.
 To see more detail on how we built our pallet fence and what it looks like: Pallet Fence

-Our Pallet Fence for Our Goats
+Our Pallet Fencing for Goats

 When it comes down to it, we are very happy with our pallet fence: it’s quite goat proof and now the only reason our goats get out is if a certain, adorable three-year-old forgets to latch the gate.